ansh14094/DAI_EDA_Assignment_23115017/README.md

 # DAI_EDA_Assignment_23115017
 **DAI Assignment - Ansh Jain (23115017) CSE**

+### Important
+A separate report file has not been created, as all outcomes and analyses have been documented within the ipynb files as text cells accompanying the code.
+Additionally, all cell outputs were cleared prior to uploading the notebooks; therefore, visualizations and results are not visible in the current version.
+Kindly execute the notebooks to generate and view the outputs.

 ## Employee Attrition Analysis - IBM HR Dataset

 ## Overview

-This project analyzes employee attrition patterns in the IBM HR Analytics Employee Attrition & Performance dataset to identify factors influencing employee turnover and recommend actionable strategies for retention.
+This assignment analyses employee attrition patterns in the IBM HR Analytics Employee Attrition & Performance dataset to identify factors influencing employee turnover and recommend actionable strategies for retention.

 ---